Corporate Governance Compliance

 You must alert the Chair of the Corporation’s Audit & Risk Committee, whenever an illegal, dishonest or unethical act of another director, officer, employee, consultant or agent is discovered or suspected.
 You must report violations of laws, rules, regulations or the Code to the Chair of the Corporation’s Audit & Risk Committee.
 Inappropriate delay in reporting a suspected or discovered violation is itself a violation of this Code.

-In order to facilitate the reporting of complaints, the Corporation’s Audit & Risk Committee has established an Integrity Program with procedures for the receipt, retention and treatment of complaints regarding actual or apparent violations of this Code and/or the Corporation’s Disclosure and Insider Trading Policy and regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by employees of concerns regarding the foregoing matters.
+In order to facilitate the reporting of complaints, the Corporation’s Audit & Risk Committee has established an Integrity Program with procedures for the receipt, retention and treatment of complaints regarding actual or apparent violations of this Code and/or the Corporation’s Insider Trading and Share Dealing Policy and regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by employees of concerns regarding the foregoing matters.

 The Corporation ensures that it will not allow retaliation for reports or complaints regarding suspected violations made in good faith.
 Open communication of issues and concerns without fear of retribution or retaliation is vital to the successful implementation of this Code and the Integrity Program.
 The Corporation will take such disciplinary or preventative action as it deems appropriate to address any violations of this Code that are brought to its attention.